 Customers have questions, you have answers.
 Display the most frequently asked questions, so everybody benefits.

 Here is another area of uncertainty, confusion as to where we are going?
-Now, I took another jump into new electronics and upgraded to an iPhone 12, my technical life has taken another dive.
+Now, I took another jump into new electronics and upgraded to an iPhone 12, my technical life has taken another turn upward.
 But, yes, I did take a tutorial, live, at the Geek Squad/Best Buy store.
 Appears they have an agreement with Apple Stores to also provide support.

 So, I went in at the appointed time and received a very cordial greeting from the "Man".